Largeleaf Gentian Root (Qin Jiao)

 Cautions and Side Effects of Largeleaf Gentian Root (Qin Jiao)

-Largeleaf Gentian Root should not be used by individuals who are experiencing conditions of frequent urination, chronic pain with emaciation, diarrhea caused by Spleen Deficiency, and Cold in the Spleen and stomach.
+Largeleaf Gentian Root should not be used by individuals who are experiencing conditions of frequent urination, chronic pain with emaciation, diarrhoea caused by Spleen Deficiency, and Cold in the Spleen and stomach.

 Use the herb with caution when operating heavy machinery as this herb may cause sedation, drowsiness, nausea and vomiting.